 Berkeley Bay Festival- April 12th- 11am-4pm.
 Music, food, environmental education, green products and more information here

-Adventure Playground - is open 11-4 pm on weekends.
+Adventure Playground - is open 11-4 pm on weekends only until June 16th, then we will be open 7 days a week until August 15th.
 Please leave your cell phone in your pocket and come and play with your child.
 Adults have fun too!
 Closed when raining.
 Groups of 5 or more need to make reservations at least a month in advance.
 Come join the fun!
 Want to drop your child and his friend off?
 Fill out the registration form for children 7 yrs and older who "drop in" the Adventure Playground for three hours only without a parent- For $10.00.
 Pick up is at 3:30.
 Have their parents fill out the form and sign the waiver which you need to bring when you come- No waiver, no drop off.
 If you signed one in the summer, we require a new one filled every summer.
 "Playment" cards are available in the Nature Center Tues.- Sat. for drop-ins for 5 visits each card.
 Helpful for Sundays when the Nature Center is closed.

-Registration for summer 2014 SUMMER Marine Biology & Boating programs will be March 15th.
+Registration for summer 2014 SUMMER Marine Biology & Boating programs was March 15th.
+There are a couple of classes still open, check out our website for the latest update.
 Come to the Shorebird Park Nature Center, 160 University Ave.
 Berkeley, CA 94710.
 Sign up for the full day option of using Adventure Playground after the class.
 You must register your own child only and the legal guardian needs to sign the waiver.
 Bring your emergency contact numbers for our forms.
 We take checks or exact change only.

 Who We Are

 The Marina Experience Programs are under the City of Berkeley's' Recreation Division of the Parks, Recreation and Waterfront Department.
-The programs are run by two full-time staff, Patty Donald, Coordinator, and Assistant Coordinator Tomas Flores.
-We welcome our new Naturalist Loren Rasmussen.
+The programs are run by Patty Donald, Coordinator, and Naturalist Loren Rasmussen.